Educational Programs and Services

 Advanced Technical Certificate programs are career and technical programs that vary in length from 9 to 45 credit hours and provide advanced, specialized instruction to supplement an associate or baccalaureate degree.

-Students needing academic assistance may take advantage of College Preparatory courses in the areas of English, mathematics and reading.
+Students needing academic assistance may take advantage of Developmental Education courses in the areas of English, mathematics and reading.

 CF Institute integrates noncredit courses and business training at CF. CFI provides a wide range of noncredit courses offered through the college.
 Educational and training courses that are coordinated through CFI include offerings in insurance, real estate, career and personal development, computers, business, child care and health.
 In addition, a variety of workshops, seminars and conferences may be offered throughout the year.

 Opportunities to integrate classroom study with practical experience are found in the Cooperative Education program.